fretgfr/ExcelRubricCreator/README.md

 ### 2. Enter Possible Grades

-The script will then ask youu to enter the possible grades you can earn for the class.
+The script will then ask you to enter the possible grades you can earn for the class.
 A typical example would be
 ```
 A
 A-